zacanger/update-everything/README.md

 This will update ALL your globally installed modules.
 This may take quite a while.
 And some stuff might break.
 This will prompt you to be sure you want to do this.
+If you're sure you're sure, you can pass a `-y` flag to skip the prompt.

 Depends heavily on [global-packages](https://github.com/zeit/global-packages) and, of course, [npm](https://npmjs.com).